 CAUTION!
 Be careful when manually lowering the log loader.
-Do not drop the loader onto the ground or perform any action which might break the velocity fuse valves on the loader cylinders.
-These valves control hydraulic flow and are necessary to prevent the loading arm from collapsing during use.
+Do not drop the loader onto the ground.

 8. Lower the loader lever to lower the loading arm as far as it will go.
 Logs must be rolled onto the loading arm one at a time for loading onto the bed of the mill.